Recent updates to the OED

 Published quarterly since 2000, the updates make up the Third Edition of the OED.

-As always over 500 new words, phrases, and senses also enter the Oxford English Dictionary in this update.
-Additions this June include bezzie, flexitarian, hashtag, and selfie.
-You can read more about the new and revised words and meanings in this article by Katherine Martin, Head of US Dictionaries.
+New additions this quarter include fact check, workaround, and First World problem.
+You can read more about the new and revised words and meanings in this article by Katherine Connor Martin, Head of US Dictionaries.

 See a full list of the new words, subentries, and senses added in this update.